kostrykin/galaxy-image-analysis/CONTRIBUTING.md

 ```
 At the moment it is not possible to *pin* specific labels, for example to verify that the background is assigned the correct label, but this will hopefully be added in the future.

-For testing of **intensity image outputs** we recommend the `rms` metric (root mean square), because it is very sensitive to large pixel value differences, but tolerates smaller differences.
+For testing of **intensity image outputs** we recommend the `rms` metric (root mean square), because it is very sensitive to large pixel value differences, but tolerates smaller differences:
 ```xml
 <expand macro="tests/intensity_image_diff" name="output" value="output.tif" ftype="tiff"/>
 ```
+For `uint8` and `uint16` images, increasing the default value of `eps` to `1.0` should be tolerable, if required.

 ## Future extensions